alisaifee/coredis/docs/source/handbook/cluster.rst

 -------------
-If your infrastructure contains a :term:`Redis Cluster`, **coredis** provides a :class:`~coredis.RedisCluster` client than can be used with the same API as :class:`~coredis.Redis` but with awareness of distributing the operations to the appropriate shards.
+If your infrastructure contains a :term:`Redis Cluster`, **coredis** provides a :class:`~coredis.RedisCluster` client than can be used with the same API as :class:`~coredis.Redis` but with awareness of routing the operations to the appropriate node in the cluster.

+Request routing
+^^^^^^^^^^^^^^^

-For operations that operate on single keys the client simply routes the command to the appropriate node.
+For operations that operate on single keys the :class:`~coredis.RedisCluster` client simply routes the command to the appropriate node that is serving the slot that contains the key.

-There are, however a few other categories of operations that cannot simply be used with redis cluster by just routing it to the appropriate node.
-The API docs will call out any exceptional handling that **coredis** performs to allow application developers to use the APIs transparently when possible.
+There are other categories of operations that cannot **simply** be used with redis cluster by just routing it to the appropriate node by a single key (such as commands that don't contain keys, or contain multiple keys). **coredis** uses a few routing strategies detailed below, to handle some of these operations so that the methods in :class:`~coredis.RedisCluster` can be used in a consistent manner.

-Examples of such APIs are:

-- .. automethod:: coredis.RedisCluster.keys
-     :noindex:

-- .. automethod:: coredis.RedisCluster.exists
-     :noindex:

-- .. automethod:: coredis.RedisCluster.delete
-     :noindex:

-- .. automethod:: coredis.RedisCluster.script_load
-     :noindex:
+.. danger:: For write operations that interact with multiple slots, this means that even if **coredis** is able to distribute the operation through sub requests - the actual atomicity of the request is lost as a failure on one node will leave the successful nodes in an inconsistent state.
+If the risk of this scenario is unacceptable the automatic routing for cross slot commands can be disabled by setting :paramref:`~coredis.RedisCluster.non_atomic_cross_slot` to ``False``.

+.. include:: cluster_routing.rst

 Replication
 ^^^^^^^^^^^